victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiSearchPost**
 > FileResponse pdfWebapiSearchPost(files, query)

+Search document text.

 Searches the provided files for the specified query and makr found text with yellow background.

-This endpoint is used to search the provided files for the specified query.
-If the search is started, the response will contain a success status and an optional message.
-If the search fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java